MHmorgan/cabinet/README.md

 Method | HTTP request | Description
 ------ | ------------ | -----------
 get | GET /files/*path* | Returns the content of a file.
-Supports *If-Modified-Since*, *If-Unmodified-Since*, and *If-None-Match* headers. head | HEAD /files/*path* | Return the same headers as for GET, without the content. put | PUT /files/*path* | Upload a file, either creating a new file or overwriting an existing.
+Supports *If-Modified-Since*, *If-Unmodified-Since*, and *If-None-Match* headers.
+Returns *304 Not Modified* if the *If-Modified-Since* or *If-None-Match* header condition fail.
+Returns *200 OK* on success. head | HEAD /files/*path* | Return the same headers as for GET, without the content.
+Returns *200 OK* on success. put | PUT /files/*path* | Upload a file, either creating a new file or overwriting an existing.
 Returns either *201 Created* or *204 No Content*.
-Supports *If-Unmodified-Since* and *If-Match* headers. delete | DELETE /files/*path* | Delete a file.
 Supports *If-Unmodified-Since* and *If-Match* headers.
-The file will not be deleted if it is used in a boilerplate.
+Returns *412 Precondition Failed* if any of the conditionals fails. delete | DELETE /files/*path* | Delete a file.
+Supports *If-Unmodified-Since* and *If-Match* headers.
+Returns *412 Precondition Failed* if any of the conditionals fails.
+The file will not be deleted if it is used in a boilerplate, in which case *400 Bad Request* is returned.
+Returns *204 No Content* on success.

 ### Directories